ESDLMapEditorESSIM/docker-toolsuite/README.md

 ### Step 1.
 Starting the software for the base infrastructure

+---
+**NOTE FOR WINDOWS USERS:**

-NOTE FOR WINDOWS USERS: when cloning this repository using git for windows, file line endings are automatically converted from LF (Unix style) to CRLF (Windows style).
+When cloning this repository using git for windows, file line endings are automatically converted from LF (Unix style) to CRLF (Windows style).
 This causes problems for the file BaseInfrastructure/postgres/init-database.sh as it is being mounted in one of the docker containers running linux.
-Please make sure that this file gets Unix style line endings, by converting it back using for example notepad++ or dos2unix, or configure git in such a way that it doesn't automatically convert line endings to windows style (Search for 'git autocrlf')
+Please make sure that this file gets Unix style line endings, by converting it back using for example notepad++ or dos2unix, or configure git in such a way that it doesn't automatically convert line endings to windows style (Search for 'git autocrlf').

+---

 Start the base infrastructure (databases, grafana, pgadmin, ...)